vivlabs/instaclone/README.md

 ## Features

-- **Scales to larged directories.** Works with large directories containing many (100,000+) files.
+- **Scales to large directories.** Works with large directories containing many (100,000+) files.
 Uses rsync to make file copying and deletion very fast.
 - **Configurable storage.** Upload/download is via configurable shell commands, using whatever backing storage system desired, so you don't have to worry about configuring credentials just for this tool, and can publish to S3 or elsewhere.
 - **High bandwidth upload/download.** While not a feature of Instaclone, I recommend using [`s4cmd`](https://github.com/bloomreach/s4cmd) for high-performance multi-connection access to S3.
 - **Configurable versioning.** Version strings can be explicit or specified indirectly: